-Sure it sounds all simple and pleasant, but after leaving my professor’s office, I only had one word on my mind: disability.
+Sure, it all sounded very nice, but after leaving my professor’s office, I only had one word on my mind: disability.
 It’s in the name: ADA accommodations.
 The Americans with Disabilities Act.
 I was already feeling guilty and embarrassed for having to stay back to finish, but this, this stopped me.
 I felt weak in the knees and uncomfortable and confused and sad and a little angry all at once.
 My chest felt tight, and I was in that wants-to-cry-but-can’t-and-doesn’t-even-know-what-for state.

 For the first time, it dawned on me that me taking a longer time than others to do certain tasks meant something.
-I looked back at all the times I had ever barely turned in an exam or assignment, the times I sat in my seat uncomfortably as I saw more and more people finish around me, and realized that these recurring occasions are tied together with an actual reason that isn’t me.
+I looked back at all the times I had ever barely turned in an exam or assignment on time, the times I sat in my seat uncomfortably as I saw more and more people finish around me, and realized that these recurring instances are tied together with an actual reason that isn’t me.

-Returning to the story, the conception I had of myself was cracking.
-All of a sudden, I’m looking at things differently in retrospect.
+Returning to the story, after thinking about my chat with the professor and what it really meant, the conception I had of myself was cracking.
+All of a sudden, I’m looking at things differently.
 On the one hand, it was a relief to know that I’m not just slow without a reason.
 On the other, it means that I’m different.
 Not normal.
-Well yes, of course I’ve been aware of the things I do differently, but I had always normalized them in the context of myself.
+Of course, I’ve been long-aware of the things that I do differently, but I had always normalized them in the context of myself.
 It was just me.
 Now, it’s me being set apart from others.

 I took a couple of days to work through the internalized stigma, pried my pride from my anxiety so I don’t equate my mental illness with me, talked to peers about mental health and accommodations, and actively tried to reframe and unlearn my notions of what “disability” meant.

 The next step was to find out how to get accommodations.
 Filling out paperwork is easy, proving that you have a mental illness/disability, is another.
 Documentation was required.
 When they suggested taking tests I couldn’t afford to provide the proof, I got a little hopeless.
-Then, I asked a friend of mine about their process of acquiring documentation- a friend I appreciate so, so much, for helping me throughout the entire process.
+But then I sought out a friend to ask about their process of acquiring documentation- a friend who I appreciate so, so much- because they offered alternative solutions and even ended up helping me throughout the entire process.